Did you know that 92% of consumers believe brand recommendations from their friends?

 Ask for testimonials, reviews and product ratings

 62% of consumers search online for reviews before purchasing a product or using a company, and 85% of consumers trust online reviews as much as personal recommendations.
 Contrast that with the fact that 75% of us don’t take adverts to be the truth and it becomes clear that good reviews are a great way to market your business: consumers are more likely to trust what other people say about a brand than what the brand says about itself.
-Read our ultimate guide to online reviews for everything you need to know about harnessing the power of reviews to grow your business.

 It’s worth noting that you don’t necessarily need to install a sophisticated review system on your website to start benefiting from good reviews.
 When a happy customer emails you, for example, you could simply ask their permission to include their testimonial on your website so that potential customers can see it.

 You can also email customers after they’ve purchased and ask them to send their feedback, rate the product or leave a review.
 A study found that 68% of consumers left a local business review when asked, showing that if you don’t ask, you don’t get.
-We’ve written lots more about what makes a great testimonial here.

 Offer an incentive

 An obvious way to encourage customers to tell their friends about your business is to provide an incentive for them to do so.
 For example, you could use your order confirmation page (or email) to offer a discount on future orders if a customer clicks a link to share details of their purchase on social media.
 This not only encourages the customer themselves to come back for more, but it gives them an incentive to do your marketing for you by talking about your brand on their social media accounts.